There Are Many Things One Can Talk About...

 Some Like It Hot (1959)

-Two musicians witness a mob hit and struggle to find a way out of the city.
-Their only opportunity comes in the form of joining an all-girl band as...
+Two musicians witness a mob hit and need to quickly find a way out of Chicago.
+Their only opportunity comes in the form of joining an all-girl band...

 M*A*S*H (1970)